schmalls/PowerShell-Docs/reference/4.0/Microsoft.PowerShell.Core/About/About.md

 Describes how to edit commands at the Windows PowerShell command prompt.

 ### [about_Methods](about_Methods.md)
-Describes how to use methods to perform actions on objects in  Windows PowerShell.
+Describes how to use methods to perform actions on objects in  Windows PowerShell®.

 ### [about_Modules](about_Modules.md)
 Explains how to install, import, and use Windows PowerShell modules.